NSAPH-Data-Processing/spatial_aggregations_tutorial/vector_vs_raster.md

 ## What is Raster Data?

-Raster data represents the world as a grid of cells or pixels, where each pixel contains a value representing information, such as temperature, elevation, or land cover.
-Each cell has a specific resolution that determines how much detail is captured.
+Raster data represents the world as a grid of cells or pixels, where each row-column pair or pixel contains a value representing information, such as temperature, elevation, or land cover.
+Arrays can be both two-dimensional arrays or higher dimensional, representing multi-band rasters.
+GIS raster formats typically store the resolution and the projection system as metadata in the same file, while general image or array formats don't have this property.

 Example:

 Satellite imagery, digital elevation models (DEMs), and land cover maps are common examples of raster data.
 Each pixel in the image holds a value, such as the elevation at that point or the type of land cover.

 Common File Formats:
-* GeoTIFF (.tiff)
+* GeoTIFF (.tiff) - It adds geospatial metadata
-* JPEG (.jpg)
+* NetCDF (.nc) - It doesn't contain geospatial metadata, but stores higher dimensional arrays
-* PNG (.png)
+* GeoPackage (.gpkg) - It can store both raster and vector data in the same file

 ### Discrete Rasters
 These rasters describe distinct categories or themes, like type of land use.
 Thematic classes should be easily distinguishable and beginning and end should be discretely defined.